 Department of Children & Families (DCF) Involvement in Domestic Violence Cases

 As a victim in a Connecticut domestic violence case, you have many rights that you can exercise in your family member’s criminal case.
-While the attorneys at Mark Sherman Law regularly represent those arrested for a Connecticut domestic violence charge, we often are hired by victims to advocate for them in domestic violence cases.
+While the legal team at Mark Sherman Law regularly represent those arrested for a Connecticut domestic violence charge, we often are hired by victims to advocate for them in these cases.
 As a victim’s attorney, we can fight for tougher restraining orders, as well as stricter conditions of release such as anger management counseling and alcohol and substance abuse evaluation and treatment.
 And if you are in fear for your physical safety as a victim, we can advocate for a residential stay-away protective order to protect you.

 Mark Sherman Law’s in-house victim advocate Christine Bartlett, worked in the Connecticut Court system for over 7 years as a trained victim advocate.
 Her experience as an advocate for Mark Sherman Law ‘s clients in domestic violence cases has allowed the firm to offer a full array of victim services.
 For more information on the Firm’s victim advocate services, please contact us today.

-Speaking With a Connecticut Domestic Violence Lawyer
+Speak With a Connecticut Domestic Violence Lawyer

-If you are facing misdemeanor and felony domestic violence charges, then it is critical to hire a criminal attorney who is experienced in handling domestic violence cases.
+If you are facing misdemeanor and felony charges, then it is critical to hire a criminal attorney who is experienced in handling domestic violence cases.
 The attorneys at Mark Sherman Law will explore every defense strategy for you and your case, and will attempt to get the charges dismissed through diligent investigative work, negotiation with the State prosecutors, or selecting court-sponsored family violence programs that if completed successfully, could lead to the outright dismissal of your criminal charges and termination of all lingering domestic violence protective and restraining orders.